choosehappy/TraitHorizon/README.md

 To use the Image Features Viewer tool, follow these steps:

-1. Open a terminal window and navigate to the directory containing the tool files.
+1. Open a terminal window and navigate to the cloned TraitHorizon repository.

 2. Run the application by executing the following command: